Palermo - Lipari

 Ferries to Aeolian Islands

-There are around 5 weekly sailings from Palermo to Lipari.
+There are approximately 4 weekly sailings between Palermo to Lipari.
+This ferry route is operated by

 More routes than anyone else.